10 great gifts to give a seamstress for the holidays!

 3. Storage tools

-Well, it's nice to have lots of equipment but at some point you have to be able to store it, otherwise your workshop or your dining table will look like a real mess.
+Well, it's nice to have lots of supplies but at some point you need to be able to store them, otherwise your workshop or dining table will look like a real mess.

-I really like the idea of the wooden sewing box that you can easily carry from the workshop to the couch (to do hems by hand or sew buttons sitting comfortably, some will recognize themselves 😂).
+I really like the idea of the wooden sewing box that you can easily carry from the workshop to the couch (to hand-hem or sew on buttons sitting comfortably, some will recognize themselves 😂).

-My grandmother had a big one and it's a somewhat nostalgic object... anyway, you got it, the little sewing box is really great to give or to receive.
+My grandmother had a big one and it's a somewhat nostalgic object... anyway, you get it, the little sewing box is really great to give or to receive as a gift.

-A really nice tool too is the spool holders.
-Indeed, when you start sewing a little, a lot, passionately... you have lots of threads... and you have lots of bobbins that get tangled... anyway, the spool holder isn't a very glamorous gift but it's very practical!
+Another really handy tool is bobbin organizers.
+Indeed, when you start sewing a little, a lot, passionately... you have lots of threads... and lots of bobbins that get tangled... so, bobbin organizers might not be the most glamorous gift but they are very practical!

-There is also the small magnetic or pin cushion skein, super practical!
+There is also the small magnetic or pin cushion skein holder, super practical

 Giving one or more patterns is also a great idea.
-However, be careful to know the person's clothing tastes and sewing level.
-There is no point in buying an expert pattern for a beginner in sewing, especially if the pattern's style does not please them.
+Just be sure to know the person's clothing tastes and sewing level.
+There's no point in buying an expert pattern for a beginner, especially if they don't like the style of the pattern.

-I took the liberty of making a small selection among the patterns I find nice to offer at the end of the year (without taking too much risk):
+I took the liberty of making a small selection among the patterns that I find nice to give at the end of the year (without taking too much risk):

 - the travel bag and Eugène from Ikatee